Orange County Local Small Business and Disabled Veteran Business Enterprise Preference Policies

 Emergency as defined in the Contract Policy Manual

-Click here for an informational brochure on the OC Local Small Business Preference Policy.
+Click here for a brochure on our OCLSB/DVBE Preference Policies.

-For questions related to the OCLSB Preference Policy, please contact the County Procurement Office via email at email@example.com or by calling (714) 567-7314.
+For questions related to the OCLSB and/or DVBE Preference Policy, please contact the County Procurement Office via email at email@example.com or by calling (714) 567-7314.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.